 - the rhetorics of multimodal discourses, for instance, visual and digital texts;

-Through extensive writing practice informed by historical, linguistic, and theoretical foundations, graduates with this specialty will be prepared to respond effectively to writing situations across disciplines and in various professions.
+Through extensive writing practice informed by historical, rhetorical, linguistic, and theoretical foundations, graduates with this specialty will be prepared to respond effectively to writing situations across disciplines and in various professions.